Michael Ausserbauer: Musical style

-Michael Ausserbauer had many influences in his musical career.
+Ausserbauer had many influences in his musical career.
 He started as an autodidact and learned quickly, hearing and playing songs by John Coltrane, Charlie Parker, Sonny Rollins and other musicians.
 His technique was remarkably good at this early phase.
 His sound was raw and full-bodied, showing influences of saxophonists like Stanley Turrentine.
 Ausserbauer soon began to compose music and proved to have a sense for composition.

 After leaving Al Jones Blues Band in 1996 he developed a new musical style.
-In his second phase, Michael Ausserbauer improved his technique and became a more virtuostic player.
+In this second phase, Ausserbauer improved his technique and became a more virtuosic player.
 His sound changed in a unique way; it became higher, more clear and brutal.
-It would be easy to understand his passion for the saxophone.
 At this time he played many covers on YouTube.

 Ausserbauer's third phase is a young phase, in which he shows other influences in technique and sound.
-There are no more difficulties in mastering the saxophone.
 The interesting change is the sound: it is more like the early phase with more passion.
-It became darker and high notes are more voluminous.
+It became darker and high notes became more voluminous.
 Without losing his unique sound, the way Ausserbauer plays shows influences by Michael Brecker, James Carter and John Klemmer.